agsb/6502.toy/README.md

 The USART is at 9600/19200 bps, 8-N-1, duplex. fixed, no changes.

-The I2C EEPROM used as Hard Disk, 1k block, 64 bytes (screens).
+The I2C EEPROM used as permanent storage, 1 kb blocks, 64 bytes screens.

 All devices are CMOS and 5V capable.